-Total other income increased by \$3.4 million during the three months ended March 31, 2024, as compared to the preceding period.
+Total other income increased decreased by \$3.4 \$0.4 million during the three months ended March 31, 2024 June 30, 2024, as compared to the preceding period.
 This increase was primarily due to a \$2.5 million increase in revenue from REO operations, inclusive of net income from the REO assets we acquired in December 2023.